 Possible complications of a Lisfranc joint injury

 A Lisfranc joint injury can cause arthritis in the injured bones of your foot.
 This can lead to chronic pain in the area.
 You are more likely to develop arthritis if you had a severe Lisfranc joint injury that damaged a lot of the cartilage.
-Arthritis may occur even if your surgery worked well.
+Arthritis may happen even if your surgery worked well.
 Some people need to have joint fusion surgery to relieve these symptoms if the arthritis is severe.
 Infection is always a possible risk when surgery is done.

 There is also a risk that your bones will not heal properly.
-This may require a follow-up surgery.
+This may need a follow-up surgery.
 These risks may be higher if you smoke or have thinned bones (osteoporosis).

 When to call your healthcare provider